0xjarix/Audits/CodeHawks/FirstFlights/PuppyRaffle-security-review.md

 ### Actors:
 - **Attacker**: the malicious player who's going to perform the reentrancy attack.
-- **Victim**: Any player that entered the raffle before the attacker.
+- **Victim**: Any player that entered the same raffle as the attacker.
 - **Protocol**: The raffle contract itself.

 ### Exploit Scenario: